-To build on the momentum of this work and to strengthen, sustain and grow the sector field, the first Sector Skills Academy was initiated in June 2005.
-The Academy is facilitated and managed by the Aspen Institute Workforce Strategies Initiative (AspenWSI) and funded by the Charles Stewart Mott Foundation.
-Since 2005, the Academy has graduated eight classes and nearly 225 Marano Fellows, named in honor of Cindy Marano, a trailblazer in the sectoral field and a key leader behind the design of the Academy.
+The Sector Skills Academy was initiated by the Aspen Institute’s Workforce Strategies Initiative (WSI) in 2005 and has since graduated eight national classes and nearly 225 Marano Fellows, named in honor of Cindy Marano, a trailblazer in the sectoral field and a key leader behind the design of the Academy.